zubairlalani/takehome-fa20/README.md

 You do not need to account for `body` parameters provided that aren't `name`, or `episodes_seen`.

 If the show with the provided `id` cannot be found, return a `404` and a useful `message`.

+If you do find the show, return it in the same way you did in Part 4 with the updated values.

 ## Part 6 - Already Done